The place where celebrities & corporations come to learn how to ride a motorcycle.

 and much, much more.
 You'll learn things that your friends, relatives and YouTube don't and can't teach you.

-For the practice riding exercises (Module 4), you will need the following;
+For the practice riding exercises (Module 2), you will need the following;

 TRAINING MOTORCYCLES

-If you use your own scooter, or our Honda Navi, or your own 2-wheel electric motorcycle for the course and Skill Test, your motorcycle endorsement from the NJ MVC will include a 500cc restriction (restriction 5), which means you will not be able to ride a motorcycle that is larger than 500cc on public roads.
-There will be no cc restriction on your motorcycle license/endorsement if you use one of our clutch training motorcycles.
+If you use your own scooter, or our Honda Navi, or your own 2-wheel electric motorcycle for the course and Skill Test, your motorcycle endorsement from the NJ MVC will include a restriction 5, which means you will not be able to ride a motorcycle that is larger than 500cc on public roads.

 HEIGHT REQUIREMENT FOR USING OUR CLUTCH TRAINING MOTORCYCLES